Skip to main content

 # Connection pooling mode

-pool_mode = transaction # Best for most workloads
+pool_mode = transaction # Best for most workloads; use "session" if you need prepared statements

-reserve_pool_timeout = 3 # How long before using reserve
+reserve_pool_timeout = 3 # Seconds to wait before dipping into the reserve pool

 # Connection limits